-Lastly, we learned that we should be wary of “best practices” because it’s those disruptors who break the mold of best practices that truly find success.
+Lastly, we learnt that we should be wary of “best practices” because it’s those disruptors who break the mold of best practices that truly find success.
 Startups and early stage companies especially are most likely to pattern growth strategies based on existing companies, which could be a crucial mistake[c1] .
-From a VC firm’s keynote we learned the key steps for bootstrapped growth: identifying the brand’s purpose, building brand assets, identifying platforms, developing powerful stories, growing advocacy and loyal customers and of course, tracking.
+From a VC firm’s keynote we learnt the key steps for bootstrapped growth: identifying the brand’s purpose, building brand assets, identifying platforms, developing powerful stories, growing advocacy and loyal customers and of course, tracking.
 This is a good guiding light to follow, since doing too much in the short-term could be harmful for long-term growth if these short-term activities are not linked to long-term strategies.

-All in all, it was great to link up with the region’s very best marketing professionals, and we can’t wait to take back everything we’ve learned and apply them towards the growth of EME’s fast-growing portfolio companies.
+All in all, it was great to link up with the region’s very best marketing professionals, and we can’t wait to take back everything we’ve learnt and apply them towards the growth of EME’s fast-growing portfolio companies.
 Do you agree with what we’ve shared?
 Have anything to add?
-Drop us a line at firstname.lastname@example.org.
+Drop us a line at email@example.com.